 For each doctoral study subject, the Head of Department appoints one or more examiners.
-The examiner shall have a tenured appointment at Chalmers with the title associate professor or professor.3
+The examiner shall have a tenured appointment at Chalmers with the title professor or full professor.3 For each doctoral student, the Head of Department shall, in dialogue with the principal supervisor, appoint an examiner in connection with admission.
+The examiner may only serve as a supervisor for the doctoral student in exceptional cases.4 Such an exemption is decided by the Head of Department